raberrio/gaggia_coffee_controller/README.md

 For core controller i choosed a WEMOS D1 mini board.
 For display data, i am using a 0,96 dual color OLED screen with SSD1306 chip, i2c bus communication.
 Main power is provided by a HiLink 220V to 5VDC box with is connected to wemos usb port (it did not support direct power pin connection).

 ### Boiler control
+For boiler control, i am replacing the boiler coffee thermostat with a M4 PT100 3-wire thermocouple.
+To read the PT100 i am using a MAX31865 board with SPI communication.
+This is connected to the main controller over the SPI bus.

+Thermostat power terminals are connected to a SSR 40-DA, solid state relay with zerocross function.
+This is important to ensure a smooth on and off to the boiler.
+SSR is driven by a esp relay board without the relay ( XD ) just because i was too lazy to do a proper driver with a transistor.
+Controller is driving that relay board with a slow PWM, controlling the SSR.
+The PWM value is set by a PID controller running in controller software.

+Like the thermostat, boiler control is always ON since the machine is turned on.

+### Pump Control